-Mount Kilimanjaro routes and their variations take between five to eight days to complete.
+Mount Kilimanjaro routes and their variations take between five to nine days to complete.
 Although Mount Kilimanjaro is known as a "walk-up" mountain, you should not underestimate it and its risks.
 The overall statistics show that less than half of all climbers reach the summit.

 Below are the overall statistics of successful summits as reported by Kilimanjaro National Park:

 All climbers, all routes 45%